Skip to content

 Annual home printing cost — paper plus ink per page times pages a year.

-Calculate the true annual cost of home printing: paper and ink per page multiplied by pages printed a year.
-Enter cost per page and see the result instantly.
+Calculate the true annual cost of home printing — paper plus ink per page multiplied by the pages your household actually prints in a year.

 What this tool does